asalih/jsonformatter/README.md

-# jsonformatter
+# JsonFormatter
-Offline json formatter with ace9
+Edit json with ace9, formats and makes it compact.